Steve Nichols: Dispute over design credit

 While some articles give credit to Gordon Murray for the MP4/4's design and claim that it was based on Murray's earlier Brabham BT55 for the 1986 season, many at McLaren, including former team manager Jo Ramírez, and a number of McLaren's Design Office including the Project Leader on the Monocoque and front suspension Matthew Jeffreys, aerodynamicist Bob Bell and engineer Alan Jenkins, have pointed out that the MP4/4 was a development of the MP4/3 and that Murray, who became McLaren's Technical Director in 1987, had very little to do with the design of either of Nichols' cars.

 Commenting on the differences of the BT55 and MP4/4, Nichols remarked:

+The only similarity is that they were both low.
+But if you look at anything else – the rules were different [and therefore] the fuel tank size was different, the drivetrain was different, different engine, different gearbox – everything.

 Nichols suggested that Murray has tried to claim credit for the MP4/4 in the hopes that its reputation would overshadow that of the BT55's engine and gearbox issues:

+Gordon had the Brabham BT55, which was by any standard a terrible car.
+He’s got that blot on his copy book.
+So now I think he feels the need to claim credit for the MP4/4, to expunge the BT55 off his record.

 Senior design engineer Matthew Jeffreys also refuted Murray's claims of the Brabham being the basis of the MP4/4:

+"None of us were looking at BT55 drawings and we wouldn't have wanted to be either – it was a disaster.
+Why would we want a McLaren to have copied a car that had huge problems and was also two years old?"

 Murray has long denied Nichols' involvement in the MP4/4's development, stating in an interview with Motor Sport: "This thing about Steve Nichols being chief designer is the biggest load of rubbish you've ever heard.
 The MP4/4 was not designed by Steve Nichols, I can promise you that."
 Murray also threatened Nichols and Jeffreys with legal action over their written claims in the McLaren MP4/4 Owners’ Workshop Manual written by Steve Rendle and published by Haynes.
 However, McLaren internal memo's actually written by Murray do clearly put Steve Nichols as the Chief Designer of both the MP4/3 and its highly successful successor, the MP4/4.